-Radhika is an educator for TESL Ontario, and being a creative person, she has always had a different take on grey hair.
+Radhika is an educator for TESL Ontario.
+As a creative person, she has always had a different take on grey hair.
 She always believed grey hair was beautiful and made people glow.

 Connect and follow Radhika on Instagram @duskysilver9

-I was so amazed by my grandma‘s beautiful grey hair and how graceful she looked without any makeup.
-She was my inspiration to age gracefully.
+I was amazed by my grandma‘s beautiful grey hair and how graceful she looked without makeup.
+She inspired me to age gracefully.

 I began greying at 32 and used henna to cover up the greys.
 As I turned 40, my greys became prominent, and I had to start colouring my hair because henna’s stain did not go well with my skin tone.